STaylorT/MyCD/README.md

 After starting program, you will continuously be given a prompt: [yourCurrentDirectory# ].
 You can type a _new directory path_ to change the current directory.

-**SYNTAX:** To avoid syntax issues, simply type the new directory at the prompt, without any spaces or tabs.
+**SYNTAX:** To avoid syntax issues, simply type the command or new directory (alphanumeric only) at the prompt, without any spaces or tabs.

 **Command Options:**
 - ".." - steps back one directory.